Skip to main content

 How to get connection details with SSMS

-You can get connection details from Connect to server SSMS form:
+You can get connection details from the Connect to server SSMS form.

 How to get server name from Azure

-You can get server name in Essentials section in Azure Portal:
+You can get the server name in the Essentials section in Azure Portal.

 Saving password

-You can save Azure Active Directory password for later connections by checking Save password option.
-Password are saved in the repository database.
+You can save the Azure Active Directory password for later connections by checking the Save password option.
+Passwords are saved in the repository database.

 Importing schema

-When connection was successful Dataedo will read objects and show a list of objects found.
+When the connection is successful, Dataedo will read objects and show a list of objects found.
 You can choose which objects to import.
-You can also use advanced filter to narrow down list of objects.
+You can also use advanced filter to narrow down the list of objects.

 SSAS Tabular objects list

-Confirm list of objects to import by clicking Next.
+Confirm the list of objects to import by clicking Next.

-Next screen allow you to change default name of the documentation under which it will be visible in Dataedo repository.
+The next screen allows you to change the default name of the documentation under which it will be visible in the Dataedo repository.

 SSAS Tabular Documentation Title